We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

 Most banks also have an app for your phone now too, this way you can easily keep track of how much you are spending.
 Make sure you log in every few days to check your account and remember that sometimes it can take a few days for card transactions to show up.

 Make a plan for what you will be having eating for the week and ONLY buy what you need for these meals.
 This is a great way to curve over spending and cut down on food waste; it’s much easier to throw a treat in your basket if you are going to the shop every day.
-Try this website to see which supermarkets have deals on what you are looking for.
+Get some top tips here.

 Talk with your flatmates about sharing cooking responsibilities; it’s a great way to save money and to learn about new dishes.
 Could you set up a kitty for toilet roll washing up liquid etc.?
 It will save you money and help avoid flatmate drama!

-Get yourself an NUS Extra Card, there are loads of places that offer student discounts – don’t be afraid to ask!
+Get yourself an NUS Totum Card, there are loads of places that offer student discounts – don’t be afraid to ask!
 10% here and there can cut down costs in the long run.
 It’s also worth checking out cashback and voucher websites so see if you can save.

 Although the amounts can seem small, over a year the savings made by small changes can be well in the hundreds.
 Have a look and see if you can make any small pain free savings, they can make a bigger difference than you think.